looprock/rds_pg_anon/README.md

 # pg_anon

-Replicate and anonymize a postgresql RDS instance to another instance or a snapshot.
+Using the most current snapshot of a postgresql RDS instance, anonymize the data to another instance or a snapshot.

 # Limitations

+## snapshot

+pg_anon requires a snapshot of the source instance.

+## anonymization

 The current implentation of this only deals with dictionary structures and doesn't support replacing keys or values inside lists outside of those specified in the 'lists' section.